pauljeter/pauljeter-astro/src/content/blog/bootstrap-3-tips-and-tricks-you-still-might-not-know.md

 Bootstrap 3 is awesome.
 Not only does is provide all the basics of a front-end framework, but it also has a ton of helpers to speed up development.
 These helpers can be used to rapidly prototype something out or to build an extremely strong and reliable front-end foundation for a longer-term application.

 Optionally Remove the Gutter Padding from Columns Bootstrap lets you customize and compile your own build based on your needs.
 This is anything from colors, container sizes, and to gutter padding size.
-However, sometimes you’ll come across an instance where you just want a single row with no padding.
-Most cases you’ll just individually select the column and kill off the padding with CSS.
+However, sometimes you'll come across an instance where you just want a single row with no padding.
+Most cases you'll just individually select the column and kill off the padding with CSS.
 However, you can build your own utility class helper to do this on the fly.
 This utility class will cover all column sizes and still supports full responsiveness.
-Here’s the CSS snippet:
+Here's the CSS snippet:

 ```css
 .no-gutter > [class*='col-'] {